-It’s a simple and straightforward process and Geofencing for Retailers can be activated easily to boost footfall in your physical locations.
-Here’s how it works.
+Geofencing is a simple and straightforward process for Retailers which can be activated easily to boost footfall in your physical location.

-You simply draw a digital fence around any location of your choosing.
+Simply draw a digital fence around any location of your choosing to target visitors.
 Once users come into this area and pass through it, they have a digital marker placed on them, which in turn gives you the ability to serve them with ads on whatever device they’re using on the move, such as a smartphone or tablet.

 You define the location.
 It could be one of your local stores or even one of your competitors.